12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $500 - $10,000 a month

 Online instructors create and sell courses on platforms like Gumroad and Udemy.
-Topics range from software tutorials and creative skills to business how-tos and mindset coaching.
-Some even contract with companies to design employee training programs as freelance curriculum creators.
+They may teach topics like software tutorials, design, and how to start a business.
+Some instructors even contract with companies to design employee training programs as freelance curriculum creators.

 Courses can be video-based, text-based, or a mix of both.
-Once you build them, they can become a long-term passive income stream.
-Even niche skills like spreadsheet tricks, pet care, AI how-tos, or resume writing can sell well if packaged the right way.
+Once you build them, they can become a long-term passive income stream with a little maintenance here and there.
+Even niche skills like spreadsheet tricks and resume writing can sell well if packaged the right way to the right person.

 How to get started: List out 2 to 3 topics you’re confident in teaching, then validate your ideas by searching for similar courses on platforms like Udemy.
 Choose one to start with, outline your content, and record short videos using tools like Loom or Canva.
 Also look for online resources that can be helpful in learning how to be an effective teacher.